sumancelestial/project-done/README.md

 ### Exam pathfinder

-exampathfinder.com lets admin create the quiz by selecting questions from question bank.
+exampathfinder.com is a platform for students who can prepare the competitive exams.
+This application lets admin create the quiz by selecting questions from question bank.
 Bulk importer helps admin to upload the multiple questions from a single excel file and uploaded questions will be saved into question bank.
 During uploading the file, user can review the questions on the editor.

 My Roles and Responsibilities